 |

-| Fire Suppression Thinning Project |
+Fire Suppression Thinning Project |

-Embankment/Stabilization Project
+Embankment/Stabilization

-to prevent loss of land due to chipping away of the creek bank from water movement.
-Field work was initiated to
+project for a local landowner was necessary to prevent loss of land due to chipping away of the creek bank from water

-collect necessary design data & calculations were undertaken to determine elevations/water levels.
-Reports and Plans
+movement.
+Field work was initiated to collect necessary design data & calculations were undertaken to determine elevations/water

-were prepared for submittal to Division of State Lands/Army Corp of Engineers as required for permitting.
-Coordination with
+levels.
+Reports and Plans were prepared for submittal to Division of State Lands/Army Corp of Engineers as required for permitting.

-Marine Fisheries Habitat Conservation Division was required for approval of the project.
+Coordination with Marine Fisheries Habitat Conservation Division was required for approval of the project.
 Recommendations &

 Construction Drawings were prepared to facilitate field construction.